When-Huskies-Met-Kitty/WHMK_Anagram_game/Readme.md

 # Anagram Game for https://roamingkitty.com/

 This game was developed in order to increase the user engagement within the site.
 A daily anagram puzzle is posted with a linked article of the day upon which the clue and answer are based.
-The game was developed to integrate well with the existing wordpress site and we belive meets the bussiness case of developing a fun game to increase user engagement whithout becomming the focus of the site whci is the authors and the content.
+The game was developed to integrate well with the existing WordPress site, and we believe meets the business case of developing a fun game to increase user engagement whithout becomming the focus of the site whci is the authors and the content.

 # MERN Stack Web Game